A series focusing in on young British Asian men hopes to fight back against the negative media stereotypes post 9/11

 “When 9/11 happened, I was four, so obviously I didn’t really know what was going on.
 But in terms of now, of how Muslims are portrayed in the media, I think it’s a very one-sided story.
 We’re all terrorists, evil, who want to take over this country.
 I mean, thinking back now, I was only four, so all I’ve experienced is that this country hates me.”

 So says one of the sitters in Mahtab Hussain’s You Get Me?, a series of portraits shot over nine years in Birmingham, Nottingham and London.
-It shows young, working class, British Asian men, the kind of people who have been negatively depicted in the media since 9/11 but who Hussain hopes to portray in a more nuanced way.
+It shows young, working class, British Asian men, a group which has been negatively depicted in the media since 9/11 but which Hussain hopes to portray in a more nuanced way.